molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 fixture.detectChanges();
 ```

-Before we examine what `fixture` is, let us wrap the code above in a Jasmine test suite:
+Now the code for rendering a component using the `TestBed` is complete.
+Let us wrap the code in a Jasmine test suite.

 ```typescript
 describe('IndependentCounterComponent', () => {